 There’s a living strength to this image.
 And it’s echoed again in Pink Mist.
-Egg shells both protect and injure: they can be easily broken, and in breaking come to represent something different.
+Eggshells both protect and injured: they can be easily broken, and in breaking come to represent something different.
 There’s a soft, archaic afterglow in the presence of something collapsed, and I’m immediately reminded of The Hanged Man by Leonard Baskin.
 There’s nothing content about our internal (or external) scars, but like the image, every twine and ligament is focused at the surface, directing our attention ‘straight to its depths.’
 It would seem that they exist for some purpose, perhaps to be examined, and in this painful revelation, healed.

 In lifting the surface of these scars and articulating their depths, Sheers pencils his own mark of excellence.
-The same maturity and style graces the pages of Calon, a journey to the heart of Welsh Rugby, and Skirrid Hill, his second poetry collection.
+The same maturity and style grace the pages of Calon, a journey to the heart of Welsh Rugby, and Skirrid Hill, his second poetry collection.
 He reads from both, but neither compares.
 Sheers’ strengths have come to the fore in Pink Mist.
 Here we have the balance of heightened reality and hardened truth, coupled with human and spiritual intensity.
 There’s a new musicality to his writing that I love, and I’m particularly delighted to sense a strong feminine presence.
-Three of the characters in Pink Mist are women, and not only do we hear the stories those left behind in war but also the prophetic, perhaps even somatic energy of the female voice.
+Three of the characters in Pink Mist are women, and not only do we hear the stories of those left behind in war but also the prophetic, perhaps even somatic energy of the female voice.
 There’s a calling to this again, in earlier works.
 In poems from Skirrid Hill for example there’s some use of feminine rhyme, with the stress on the penultimate syllable of each line: and his relationship with women (mother, friends, lovers,) is frequently explored.
 But this presence doesn’t seem to be fully realised; perhaps at times even suppressed.
 In Pink Mist the female ‘other’ is dutifully embraced – she is allowed to speak in full volume – and again, Sheers proves himself as a writer of both depth and maturity, whose work forever strengthens, offering a richer experience for both the reader and listener.

-In the Q and A Owen Sheers was asked how he was finding returning to the format of straight poetry.
+In the Q and A Owen Sheers was asked how he was found returning to the format of straight poetry.
 The answer was ‘difficult.’
 I’m not surprised.
 I think perhaps this desire, or need to write in a dramatic context has always been evident.
 If we look at Skirrid Hill, we open with the poem ‘Last Act’- a dramatic opening to a lyrical sequence.
 We have ‘Intermission’, a poem that provides balance, and lastly ‘Skirrid Fawr’ a wholesome albeit elegiac end to an intimate journey.
-And still there’s this idea of marks.
-In poems such as ‘Shadow Man’: ‘it isn’t the number of steps/that will matter/but the depth of their impression’, ‘Mametz Wood’, ‘Marking Time’, ‘Swallows’, ‘Keyways’, ‘Hedge School’, ‘Landmarks’ and ‘Skirrid Fawr’ – this recurring image bleeds from almost every page, until eventually, it is there itself like a wound.
+And still, there’s this idea of marks.
+In poems such as ‘Shadow Man’: ‘it isn’t the number of steps/that will matter/but the depth of their impression’, ‘Mametz Wood’, ‘Marking Time’, ‘Swallows’, ‘Keyways’, ‘Hedge School’, ‘Landmarks’ and ‘Skirrid Fawr’ – this recurring image bleeds from almost every page until eventually, it is there itself like a wound.
 Clear and unimagined.

-How satisfying to know of an artist so fully engaged with the internal workings of his own creativity, and at the cusp of, what might be, total realisation of subject.
+How satisfying to know of an artist so fully engaged with the internal workings of his own creativity, and at the cusp of, what might be, the total realisation of subject.
 But there’s a final struggle to be had – or perhaps a final question to be asked.
 I wonder – has Sheers discovered his own personal mark?
-Many of his poems explore themes of loss or sadness, and some of them deal with pain.
+Many of his poems explore themes of loss or sadness, and some of them deal with pain such as World Maps.
 But none are as raw or unguarded as one might hope of a serious writer.
 His work can be wonderfully un-bordered; taking us from continent to continent, tenderly and skilfully unravelling the threads of intimacy, confronting the human condition, and peering between the brighter lines and graphs to source the black expanses of human suffering.
 But what about the landscapes of his own heart?
 Sheers is, undoubtedly, quite brilliant at translating and transcribing the pain of others.
 But I ask the question – will he ever fully master the articulation of his own?